Mapping class groupoids and Thompson's groups: Two versions of Mapping Class Groupoids

 Let $\G \hookrightarrow S$ be an embedding of a topological graph $\G $.
 We say that $\G \hookrightarrow S$ is a {\it spine} of $S$ if it is dual to an ideal cell decomposition $\mathcal T$ of $S$.
 In other words, the image of $\G \hookrightarrow S$ is obtained by putting the vertices of $\G $ inside the cells of $\mathcal T$, picking some paths connecting these vertices by passing through a unique ideal arc of the cell decomposition, and finally by identifying the edges of $\G $ by these paths.

 Every spine $\G \hookrightarrow S$ is a strong deformation retract of $S$.
-Note that $\G $ acquires via the embedding $\G \hookrightarrow S$ a natural ribbon graph structure from the orientation of $S$.
+Note that $\G $ acquires a natural ribbon graph structure from the positive orientation of $S$ via the embedding $\G \hookrightarrow S$.
 Note also that a spine dual to an ideal triangulation is a trivalent ribbon graph.